mrutyunjayan/Otter/README.md

 ## Known Issues
-- The window close events are not being handled properly -> if the game is closed with Alt + F4 or by clicking the close button, only the window closes and the game runs in the background.
-This is due to something wrong with my understanding of FPL and how to handle the main window callback function.
+- The edges of the triangle are not rendered properly
+- The lighting is temporary/unfinished
+- The zBuffering breaks sometimes

 ## Images